statgen/csglib/README.md

 1. compute pairwise LD between pair of SNPs from any chromosomal region in VCF;
 2. compute pairwise LD between all SNPs from a specified region in VCF;
 3. provides additional routines to compute allele frequencies.

+### csg / pedigree / trios /
+Module trios for constructing trio families (two parents and a child) based on genetic kinship estimates and sex.
+Includes utilities to read PC-relate and KING software outputs.